 Your adventure with the three bearded brothers (Brave Beard, Steady Beard and Hasty Beard) begins as they find a message in a bottle.
 They are unable to decipher the note, so they seek out help in a nearby town.
 They discover that the note is, in fact, a treasure map, so they decided to head out on an adventure to see what they can find.

 Unfortunately, not long after setting sail, an event occurs which sets the course for a much bigger adventure than they had anticipated.
-It is from here that you have multiple choices on how to overcome this obstacle, which then leads to more choices along the way.
+From this point on, you have multiple choices on how to overcome this obstacle, which then leads to more pathways and alternative tales.

 If you feel I’m being cryptic then you would be 100% correct.
 I don’t want to spoil any of this game so I’m being as careful as I can to not give away any of the key plot points.
 Your first playthrough will last you about 30-40 minutes and may not make much sense depending on the choices you make.
 Once you reach the end of your story you will be back in the town you began in.
 You will meet up with the old man who deciphered the map, who will then record your story in a book on his shelf.